2022 Stanley Cup Final: Media rights

-In Canada, this was the eighth consecutive Stanley Cup Finals broadcast by Sportsnet and CBC Television in English, and TVA Sports in French.
+In Canada, this was the eighth consecutive Stanley Cup Final broadcast by Sportsnet and CBC Television in English, and TVA Sports in French.
 The series was also streamed on Sportsnet Now and Rogers NHL Live.
-Some stations in Sportsnet's sibling broadcast network Citytv also simulcast ESPN's coverage of the deciding Game 6 for simultaneous substitution purposes, similarly to how Canadian networks handled the 2019 NBA Finals.
+Some stations in Sportsnet's sibling broadcast network Citytv also simulcast ABC's coverage of the deciding Game 6 for simultaneous substitution purposes, similarly to how Canadian networks handled the 2019 NBA Finals.

 In the United States, the series was televised on ABC and streamed on ESPN+.
-This was the first year of a seven-year deal in which ABC/ESPN+ broadcasts the Finals in even years, alternating with TNT.
-With coverage on ABC, 2022 was the first time that the Finals were carried in their entirety on broadcast television since 1980 (under the previous broadcast deal with NBC, two games were exclusive to cable).
-ESPN's coverage drew the Finals' highest average viewership since 2019, with 4.6 million viewers.
+This was the first year of a seven-year deal in which ABC broadcasts the Final in even years, alternating with TNT.
+This was thus ABC's first Final since 2004.
+With the entire series on ABC, 2022 was the first time that the Final series were carried in their entirety on broadcast television since 1980 (under ABC/ESPN's previous contract, the series was split between the two networks.
+And under the previous broadcast deal with NBC, coverage of the series was also split with two games exclusive to NBCSN).
+ABC's coverage drew the Final's highest average viewership since 2019, with 4.6 million viewers.